-A short, but generally happy, tale concerning the trials and tribulations of joining two PCs together with a bit of wire (a.k.a serial cable) to enable a true meeting of minds - otherwise known as RS-232 serial communications.
+A short, but generally happy, tale concerning the trials and tribulations of joining two PCs together with a bit of wire (a.k.a serial cable) to enable a true exchange of information - otherwise known as, RS-232 serial communications.

 A mercifully short serial primer covering:

 Note: The terms 'raise' or 'raising' a signal appear throughout the following descriptions since they are a widely used slang when working in the dark arts of serial communications.
-'Raised' means TRUE or ACTIVE which means supplying a voltage in the range > 3.0V < 12.0V (RS-232 is an ACTIVE LOW interface).
+'Raised' means TRUE or ACTIVE which means supplying a voltage in the range > 3.0V < 12.0V.

-Yes, you can build a cable with only three pins connected (TD, RD and SGND) - see Figure 1 - and it may even work - typically if Flow control is set to 'none' in the Control Panel at both ends.
+Yes, you can build a cable with only three pins connected (TD, RD and SGND) - see Figure 1 - and it may even work - typically if Flow control is set to 'none' in the Windows Serial Control Panel for the COM port at both ends.

 Figure 1 - Minimal 3 pin cable

 The above cable has no Flow Control mechanism.
 Flow Control describes the process by which one end asks for permission from the other end before it transmits data.
 In systems where traffic is one way only, for example, a mouse, this is not an issue.
 However, if you set Flow control in the Control Panel for the COM port at both ends to 'hardware' then the PC's serial chip will ask for permission to send data (by raising RTS - Request To Send) and waiting for permission (CTS - Clear To Send) from the other end.
 A cable incorporating this functionality looks like Figure 2 - we 'cross' the RTS and CTS signals.

 Figure 2 - Minimal 3 pin cable - with crossed CTS/RTS